containers/containertoolbx.org/doc.md

 **Toolbx** is a tool for Linux, which allows the use of interactive command line environments for software development and troubleshooting the host operating system, without having to install software on the host.
 It is built on top of [Podman](https://podman.io/) and other standard container technologies from [OCI](https://opencontainers.org/).

-Toolbx environments have seamless access to the user's home directory, the Wayland and X11 sockets, networking (including Avahi), removable devices (like USB sticks), systemd journal, SSH agent, D-Bus, ulimits, /dev and the udev database, etc..
+Toolbx environments have seamless access to the user's home directory, the Wayland and X11 sockets, networking (including Avahi and CA certificates), removable devices (like USB sticks), systemd journal, SSH agent, D-Bus, ulimits, /dev and the udev database, etc..

 This is particularly useful on [OSTree](https://ostreedev.github.io/ostree/) based operating systems like [Fedora CoreOS](https://fedoraproject.org/coreos/) and [Silverblue](https://fedoraproject.org/silverblue/).
 The intention of these systems is to discourage installation of software on the host, and instead install software as (or in) containers — they mostly don't even have package managers like DNF or YUM.
 This makes it difficult to set up a development environment or troubleshoot the operating system in the usual way.